jfcisco/pomodoro-timer/features.md

 1. Change the background of the app to fit the current "phase" of the Pomodoro

 TODO:
-1. Refactor the script file (i.e. use JS modules).
-2. Store tasks to localStorage.
+1. Store tasks to localStorage.

 DOING:
+1. Refactor timer code.

 DONE/FEATURE LIST:
-1. Write to-do list at the bottom of the app.
+1. Write to-do list at the bottom of the app (Feature 1).
+2. Pomodoro alarms after 25 minutes (Feature 2 & 3).